kamran945/NLP-Decoding-Strategies-for-Text-Generation/README.md

     * **Code Generation**

-* The following notebook is just a demo showcasing different decoding strategies.
+* This notebook is just a demo showcasing different decoding strategies.
 It is crucial to experiment with both the model and decoding method to find what works best for your use case.

 * This notebook demonstrates the use of a specific model for text generation from huggingface.
 It is important to remember that different models may be better suited for specific datasets or tasks.